brillout/vite-plugin-server-entry/README.md

 Normally the file `dist/server/entry.js` is automatically imported.

-But this automatic importing doesn't work with Yarn PnP and certain Docker configurations, and you'll keep getting the following error:
+But this automatic importing doesn't work with Yarn PnP, some Docker configurations, and certain production setups.
+You'll keep getting the following error:

 ```
 [@brillout/vite-plugin-server-entry][Wrong Usage] The server production entry is missing.